D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Grizzlies

 - Russell's opponents, the Grizzlies, have one of the fastest offensive tempos, ranking sixth, averaging 104.1 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- Conceding 113 points per game, the Grizzlies are the 11th-ranked team in the NBA on defense.
+- On defense, the Grizzlies have given up 113 points per game, which is 11th-best in the NBA.

-- On the boards, the Grizzlies are 21st in the NBA, conceding 44.4 rebounds per game.
+- Giving up 44.4 rebounds per game, the Grizzlies are the 21st-ranked squad in the NBA.

-- The Grizzlies are the 26th-ranked squad in the NBA, conceding 26.4 assists per game.
+- The Grizzlies give up 26.4 assists per game, 26th-ranked in the NBA.

-- Looking at 3-pointers, the Grizzlies are 25th in the NBA, conceding 13 makes per game.
+- Conceding 13 made 3-pointers per game, the Grizzlies are the 25th-ranked squad in the league.

 D'Angelo Russell vs. the Grizzlies